 The Best B550 motherboard for you might not be a B550 board at all.
 AMD’s B550 chipset brought high hopes of PCIe 4.0 support at low prices, given the high cost of most X570 boards and the appealing low price of many previous-generation B450 motherboards.
-Now that we’re months out from the B550 launch, we know that AMD’s more mainstream AM4 platform delivers on at least one of those two promises--PCIe 4.0.
+Now that we’re more than six months out from the B550 launch, we know that AMD’s more mainstream AM4 platform delivers on at least one of those two promises--PCIe 4.0.

-So if you have an older Ryzen 2000 CPU or Ryzen 3000 APU, be sure to double check the board’s product page to see if it’s compatible with your processor.
+So if you have an older Ryzen 2000 CPU or Ryzen 3000 APU, be sure to double-check the board’s product page to see if it’s compatible with your processor.
 At the very least, you may need to update the board’s BIOS to support a given chip.
 And depending on features on given board models, that may not be possible to do without also having a different CPU that works with the board out of the box.
 You don’t want to do lots of research to choose the best B550 motherboard, only to find out after you buy it that it won’t boot with your existing CPU.

 AMD B550 Chipset: PCIe 4.0 for the Rest of Us